Table of Contents

 Then you are at the end of Lake Josephine, which also concludes segment 1 of the trail.
 This segment is reasonably flat and relatively easy.

-This segment features rocky unpaved path, when you walk toward the glacier, you see cliffs on your left side and rocky mountain on your right side.
+This segment features a rocky unpaved path, when you walk toward the glacier, you see cliffs on your left side and a rocky mountain on your right side.
 Stunning valley views with Grinnell Lake in the distance.

-The soil on the entire trail looks red, but this segment features more pigmented red color.
+The soil on the entire trail looks red, but this segment features a more pigmented red color.
 You will notice later your shoes are covered with red color dirt.

 For this segment, the trail is winding around Grinnell Lake in the distance, you overlook the lake from different angles.

-You also see glacier covered mountains in the distance.
+You also see glacier-covered mountains in the distance.

-For a small portion of this segment, you are back on an unpaved dirt path in the forest with no visibility of the Grinnell Lake because of the thick forest blocking the view.
+For a small portion of this segment, you are back on an unpaved dirt path in the forest with no visibility of Grinnell Lake because of the thick forest blocking the view.

 Segment 2 is slightly more challenging compared to segment 1 of the trail, but still OK.
 Nevertheless, after having hiked for two hours, you felt exhaustion kick in and took extra strength to lift your legs to climb the hill.

-Segment 3 highlight No.1 – waterfalls
+Segment 3 highlights No.1 – waterfalls

 One of the highlights of this segment is the waterfall in the middle of the trail.

-Frankly , I was thinking about quickly running through the waterfall to avoid being poured on.
+Frankly, I was thinking about quickly running through the waterfall to avoid being poured on.
 But because of the wet slippery rock stairs and my seemingly extra heavy legs, I ended up walking slowly and carefully.
 But don’t worry, you will get dried in no time.

 For segment 3 of Grinnell Glacier Trail, expect to do a lot of lifting legs and climbing the hills through the winding trail.
 The terrain becomes more difficult.